Riaz Ahmed Gohar Shahi: Bibliography

-On 17 May 2012, Messiah Foundation International republished The Religion of God with Balboa Press.
-As of 1 June 2012, it was #5 on the publisher's Best Sellers' List.
+In 2012, Messiah Foundation International republished The Religion of God with Balboa Press.

 Messiah Foundation International considers Shahi to be the author of the "Goharian Philosophy of Divine Love", a set of principles upon which the organisation is founded.
 Shahi has also authored a monthly magazine, Hatif-e-Mahdi, which is banned in Pakistan for allegedly containing material offensive to the religious feelings of Muslims there.